ibm-cloud-docs/vpc/file_storage_vpc_about.md

 You can set up [replication](/docs/vpc?topic=vpc-file-storage-replication) between the source file share and a replica file share in different zones.
 So if an outage at the primary site was to occur, you can fail over to the replica file share and continue operations.

 Data on a zonal file share is encrypted at rest with IBM-managed encryption by default.
 For added security, you can use your own root keys to protect your file shares with customer-managed keys.
 When you specify the security group access mode and attach a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to the file share mount target, you can enable encryption of data in transit.
 For more information, see [File share encryption](#FS-encryption).

-{{site.data.keyword.filestorage_vpc_short}} is integrated with the Security and Compliance Center to help you manage security and compliance for your organization.
-For more information, see [Managing security and compliance](#fs-vpc-manage-security).

 You can view and manage your zonal file shares in the console, from the CLI, with the API, and Terraform.
 You can [increase the file share size](/docs/vpc?topic=vpc-file-storage-expand-capacity) from its original capacity in GB increments up to 32,000 GB capacity.
 You can also [increase or decrease file share IOPS](/docs/vpc?topic=vpc-file-storage-adjusting-iops) to meet your performance needs.
 Operations to increase the capacity or adjust the IOPS cause no outage or lack of access to the storage.
 Billing is adjusted automatically.
 You pay for only the capacity and performance that you need.